Your Complete First-Time Home Buyer's Guide to Sonoma County Real Estate

 Step 6: Understand the Competitive Bidding Process

-- Consider offering above asking price in hot markets
+- Consider above-asking offers in hot markets

-- Minimize contingencies to strengthen your offer
+- Minimize contingencies

-- Include a personal letter to sellers explaining why you love their home
+- Include a personal letter to sellers

 Step 7: Plan for Additional Costs